This is a post that provides information about the world called Elonth that my characters exist in.

 Dragons hatch with “seed” Shiridan crystals in the right side of their chests (opposite their hearts), upon which their body naturally deposits more Shiridite as they age.
 To purposely increase the size of their crystals, dragons can eat food with added traces of Shiridite.
 However, doing this too much can result in medical issues.

 Dragons’ bodies are better at storing energy for magic use than humans’.
 Aside from merely being bigger, their bodies have naturally adapted to store greater quantities of energy and be capable of releasing it much faster if needed.
 This is done through a number of bodily functions, depending on what form of energy the dragon is stockpiling.
-If the dragon has been eating a lot of food, their body will tend to store the excess energy in the form of fats.
-If a dragon is absorbing pure energy, it is usually stored in their Shiridan crystal.
+If the dragon has been eating a lot of food, their body will attempt to generate, then store the excess energy, just as if the dragon was absorbing pure energy.
+Their shiridan crystal is almost as vital to their survival as their heart, leading to their moniker: heart-crystals.

 Dragons have a unique survival mechanism that, if their body’s energy is critically low, they will automatically enter a comatose state while subconsciously absorbing any ambient energy that they can.
-This keeps them alive until they have gained enough energy to awaken, starve to death (if they are unfortunate enough to be in an environment with less ambient energy than their comatose bodies need) or if they are killed.
-They can remain in this state for long periods of time.
+They remain in this state until they have gained enough energy to awaken, or they starve to death or are killed.

 Dragons are not the only creatures with an ability to manipulate or survive off energy, but they are the only fully sentient ones.
 There a number of other ‘magical’ creatures, most non-sentient and some semi-sentient.
 They are usually found in and around dragon states, as – just like the dragons – they were drawn to those areas by high ambient energy.
 Often more dangerous than normal wildlife, these creatures are also less common and longer lived than mundane wildlife – just as dragons are to humans.